No batteries, no problem. Solar-powered flashlights are here to save the day.

 Best overall tactical flashlight

 This water-resistant tactical flashlight is fantastic.
 The solar flashlight has a rechargeable battery that can also be charged with a USB port.
 The run time will vary, so be sure to charge it for 30 hours with sunlight or with a USB for five.
-With a full charge, you should be able to use most settings for at least four to five hours.
+With a full charge, you should have a few hours of light and be able to use most settings for at least four to five hours.

 The durability of the flashlight is also great.
 Its weather-resistant anodized aluminum-alloy body is great for the outdoors.
 Plus, it needs to be durable because this thing is also a car escape tool.
 Yep, you can use it as a safety hammer and seatbelt cutter to escape a car.